About the Institute for Soft Matter Synthesis and Metrology

 - Food – Everything we eat is soft matter, and understanding how to process, package, and even eat food materials involves a range of interesting scientific problems.
 There is even a field called “psycho-rheology” that studies how the physical texture of food influences how we perceive and ultimately enjoy it.

-- Personal Care Products – Creams, lotions, soaps, and other materials are soft matter, and product design involves detailed knowledge of the physics and chemistry of the materials, as well as processing.
+- Personal Care Products – Creams, lotions, soaps, and other materials are soft matter, and product design involves detailed knowledge of physics and chemistry of the materials, as well as processing.

 - Life – Biology is literally active soft matter, and the subject of enormous growth and interest from physics and chemistry, as well as biology and medicine of course.
 Non-equilibrium phenomena are at the heart of life and its myriad function.